Bracketed/jova.js/README.md

 │       │   Route.ts
 │       │   ...
 │
-└───routes
+└───routes (subfolders are supported)
 │   │   Route.ts
 │   │   Index.ts
 │   │   ...
 │
-└───middlewares
+└───middlewares (subfolders are supported)
-    │   Middleware1.ts
+│   │   Middleware1.ts
-    │   Middleware2.ts
+│   │   Middleware2.ts
+│   │   ...
+│
+└───static (subfolders are supported)
+    │   file1.css
+    │   file2.txt
     │   ...
 ```

-Jova.js also has two other exports, `@bracketed/jova.js/utilities` and `@bracketed/jova.js/types`.
+Jova.js also has two other exports, `@bracketed/jova.js/types` and `@bracketed/jova.js/decorators`.

-- `@bracketed/jova.js/utilities` - Utilities for routers and middlewares currently, may contain more in future versions of Jova.
-Exports `request` and `response`, utilities containers.
-All are documented using jsDoc.
+- `@bracketed/jova.js/decorators` - For decorators usage in handlers such as route handlers, event handlers and middleware handlers.
 - `@bracketed/jova.js/types` - Typings for Jova.js, used in routes, middlewares, events etc.

 Initiating a new Jova Server.